michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part1.md

 <div class="flourish-embed flourish-hierarchy" data-src="visualisation/11305963"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 #### Flourish visualizations
-After importing the data into Flourish, more advanced and cleaner visualizations
+After importing the data into Flourish, some visualisation options to explore are below:
 - [X] Tree map: The roles frequently offered by each company
 - [X] Segmented bar graph: Job role categories and the percentages they represent in the total offers within each year